vivanov/anomaly-detection/README.md

 Description
 -----------

 This is rather simplistic example of Anomaly Detection algorithm using Multivariate Gaussian Distribution.
-It calculates mu vector and sigma2 matrix from data set and passes them as parameters to Spark MLlib MultivariateGaussian to get probability density for each data vector.
-Then using cross validation data set it tries to find best epsilon value with F1 score metric.
+It calculates `mu` vector and `sigma2` matrix from data set, and passes them as parameters to Spark MLlib `MultivariateGaussian` to get probability density for each data vector.
+Then using cross validation data set it tries to find best `epsilon` value with `F1 score` metric.
 Having best epsilon value it finds out outliers and prints results.

 Application takes four parameters:

-1) Path to data file: mxn matrix containing m examples where each row is a n-dimensional vector of features
+1. Path to data file: `mxn` matrix containing `m` examples where each row is a `n`-dimensional vector of features
-2) Path to file containing cross validation data set where each row is a n-dimensional vector of features
+2. Path to file containing cross validation data set where each row is a `n`-dimensional vector of features
-3) Path to file containing explicitly assigned result for each row of the cross validation data set above, where 0 considered normal data and 1 anomaly
+3. Path to file containing explicitly assigned result for each row of the cross validation data set above, where `0` considered normal data and `1` is anomaly
-4) Path to the output directory
+4. Path to the output directory

 Output: